 Technically the Group are fortunate in having the ability to design and build their own sets and special effects.
 Plants that grow and muffins that rise when taken out of the oven for Calamity Jane; a suspended, lit bar sign (Anything Goes); an attic that collapsed (noisily) during the fire scene in Jane Eyre; a ships aft complete with upper level bridge, a mast and rigging for HMS Pinafore; and a secret door, sash windows that went up and down and the remarkable fully revolving Hotel entrance for Thoroughly Modern Millie have been among the achievements.
 We even managed moving trees and an electronic hen for our 2014 production of Into The Woods which won the production team, cast and crew a NODA Award for Excellence.
 Our 2015 production of The Boy Friend achieved some record ticket sales and provided many of our talented younger members the chance to shine.
 This too won the production team, cast and crew yet another NODA Accolade of Excellence!
 Our 2016 production of The Secret Garden and 2017 production of Oklahoma! drew many accolades for their fantastic set design- these shows are yet another example of how as a society we continue to challenge ourselves.

 So – that’s Hatton!
-We have just finished our latest show, a very successful production of the iconic Rodgers & Hammerstein’s Oklahoma! where we played to sell out audiences once again, and we are now looking forward to performing our March compilation show, Once Upon a Time– from page to stage– a show featuring some beautiful music and movement from books that have been made into musicals.
+Our most recent book show was Crazy for You where we played to sell out audiences once again, and we have just finished performing our March compilation show, Back to Reality, songs from musicals inspired by real stories.
 The need to plan means we know well in advance when our next shows will be and what they are.
 Please see our Future Productions page for details of our thrilling forthcoming book show productions: Curtains, Jekyll and Hyde and Made in Dagenham.